 - I did the best I could.

-- I was (and am) not a perfectionist.
-I had zero absolutes or rules by which I had to (must) live.
+- I had zero absolutes or rules by which I had to (must!) live.

-I recognized you, too, were doing the best you could and, if you behaved in a way I didn’t expect, that was fine.
+I acknowledged you were doing the best you could and, if you behaved in a way I didn’t expect, that was fine.

-Because, thanks to my lack of shoulds and oughts for you, I didn’t expect anything!
+Because, thanks to my lack of projecting shoulds and oughts on you, I didn’t expect anything!

-I’m back to musturbating and I’m shoulding all over you.
+I’m back to musturbating.
+I’m shoulding all over you.

 Before I devolve into an overshare here’s a quick primer on MUSTurbation:

-Albert Ellis believed we humans have whacked out (my words) thinking when it comes to:
+Albert Ellis believed we humans possess whacked out (my words) thinking when it comes to:

 - How I am: e.g. I must always do the right thing and be treated a particular way or it’s catastrophic.

 - How you are: e.g. You must be loving and thoughtful toward me or you suck (again my word).